Skip to content

 A powerful thread of resistance, however, is as much a part of Guatemalan history as the patriarchy, capitalism, and greed that have long sought to define it.
 As a key part of this legacy of resistance, Guatemalan social movements are working to dismantle systems of oppression while building a plurinational state where alternatives such as the feminist economy, food sovereignty, and buen vivir are able to thrive.

 The genocide in Guatemala was an attempt to erase Indigenous culture and identity, and an attempt to silence and eliminate people through fear, torture, and mass murder.
 Traditional weavers, for instance, were forbidden to practice their craft, so the women taught their daughters secretly, using strands of a flexible plant instead of thread.
-We visited one traditional weaver in her home in Nabaj, who shared the cultural significance of weaving with us.
+We visited one traditional weaver in her home in Nebaj, who shared the cultural significance of weaving with us.
 She told us there was a time when her people were not allowed to speak of the past, so they wove their stories into their clothing, hiding meaning in plain sight – a powerful act of refusing to be silenced.
-Today, weavers in Nabaj are working with our grantee ally, Fundación Centro Bartolomé de Las Casas, to promote weaving as an exercise in healing.
+Today, weavers in Nebaj are working with our grantee ally, Fundación Centro Bartolomé de Las Casas, to promote weaving as an exercise in healing.
 For some Indigenous communities that have survived genocide, trauma has led to high rates of suicide.
 Traditional weaving is one way to bridge the past and the present by reminding communities of their interdependence on each other – for hope, for healing, and for survival.

 A critical moment for social movements